jdevemy/gochimitheque/README.md

 - ENS de Lyon: `https://chimitheque.ens-lyon.fr`

 If you want to share your product database please send an email to the mailing list or create a Github issue.

-# Get the latest development compiled version

-You can retrieve the latest auto-compiled version from the trunk.
-This is strongly not recommended in a production environment except if you know what you do.

-Go in the [action](https://github.com/tbellembois/gochimitheque/actions) tab of the project.
-Click on the last (top of the list) successfull workflow.
-Download the `chimitheque` artifacts zip.
-The `gochimitheque` binary is in the zip file.